Chart Color Schemes

 Herne Hill is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Herne Hill's dwelling structure, as per the latest Census, consisted of 71.4% houses and 28.6% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-This contrasts with Non-Metro Vic.'s figures of 90.1% houses and 9.9% other dwellings.
-Home ownership in Herne Hill stood at 27.5%, with the rest being mortgaged (33.4%) or rented (39.2%).
-The median monthly mortgage repayment was $1,733, higher than Non-Metro Vic.'s average of $1,430.
-Weekly rent in Herne Hill was recorded at $270, compared to Non-Metro Vic.'s $285.
-Nationally, Herne Hill's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Herne Hill's dwelling structures, as per the latest Census, consisted of 71.4% houses and 28.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Regional Vic.'s 90.1% houses and 9.9% other dwellings.
+Home ownership in Herne Hill stood at 27.5%, with mortgaged dwellings at 33.4% and rented ones at 39.2%.
+The median monthly mortgage repayment was $1,733, higher than Regional Vic.'s average of $1,430.
+The median weekly rent in Herne Hill was $270, compared to Regional Vic.'s $285.
+Nationally, Herne Hill's mortgage repayments were lower at $1,733 versus the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing